transportenergy/ipcc-ar6-wg3-ch10/README.rst

 Spec
 ~~~~

-- Ordinate: CO₂ emissions [t], normalized so that 2010 = 1
+- Ordinate: CO₂ emissions [t], normalized so that 2010 = 1.
 - Horizontal:

-  - Panels: 2020, 2030, 2050, and 2100
+  - Panels: 2020, 2030, 2050, and 2100.
-  - Groups within panels: IAM and Sectoral
+  - Groups within panels: IAM and Sectoral.
   - Sub-groups:

     - For IAM group: 3 sub-groups for scenarios
+    - For Sectoral group: baseline and policy groups.

-- Geometry: vertical bar
+- Geometry: vertical bar.

   - For IAM group: min, max, and quartiles, with interquartile range coloured and bar at the median.
   - For Scenario group: min and max, with dots for all data points.

 - Additional features:

   - Horizontal strip with 'n=' showing the number of data points in each sub-group.
   - Legend.